Concordium/concordium.github.io/source/smart-contracts/references/host-fns.rst

    Get the address of the account that triggered the init function.

-   :param i32 start: Pointer of location to put the address.
+   :param i32 start: Pointer to the location to put the address.
 The address is 32
                      bytes and the memory must be large enough to contain it.

 Only in receive function